THE ASCENT CHAPTER EIGHT

 ‘Considering all this,’ I asked, ‘are you telling me what most of the world believes about physical existence is wrong?’

 ‘It depends on what you mean by physical,’ he said.
 ‘Most seem to believe that physicality is limited to various material expressions, which explains why the world’s understanding of reality remains upside down, inside out and backwards.
 The illusion sees matter, not spirit; it sees effects, not causes; it sees the temporal, never the eternal; it sees the plain, never the Mountain; it sees with the eyes, yet never with vision.’

-‘The perception Mo speaks of,’ Eli said, ‘is not divine; rather, it’s a phantom of the distorted ego-mind.
-You will soon come to understand everything comes back to Mind-Consciousness, which is not separate from Source-God, the One of all that is.
+‘The perception Mo speaks of,’ Eli said, ‘is not divine; instead, it’s a phantom of the distorted ego-mind.
+You will soon understand that everything comes back to Mind-Consciousness, which is not separate from Source-God, the One of all that is.

 ‘I’m ready now,’ I said.

 ‘I’m not sure you are.’
 Mo said.
-‘The problem isn’t so much what you don’t know, as with what you think you do know.
-Let’s examine this from the perspective of you again being the sailor.
-Whatever laden you have taken on board that has become to heavy in these waters needs to be jettisoned; otherwise, your ship might sink.
+‘The problem isn’t so much what you don’t know as with what you think you do know.
+Let’s examine this from the perspective of you being a sailor again.
+Whatever laden you have taken on board that has become too heavy in these waters needs to be jettisoned; otherwise, your ship might sink.

 ‘As long as I don’t have to cast off my most valued treasures.’

 ‘Once you set sail, you might find far more treasures you can bring on board from exotic islands along the way once you throw overboard what gets in the way.
 You might not realise what has lasting value until you know who you are.
 Even though you may think you know what you are, you still need to find who you are.
 When you discover this, you will find your rewards within.’

 ‘What kind of rewards?’